South Coast Highway improvements: Albany to Esperance

 Continued decline in road condition, with population growth and increases in freight volumes and tourism activity, will further exacerbate the effects of these problems in the future.

-The initiative involves upgrades to the South Coast Highway between Albany and Esperance.
+The proposal involves upgrades to the South Coast Highway between Albany and Esperance.
 This could include:

 - realigning and widening of some sections of the highway